Alisina92/syllabus/java/M-receipt-project/README.md

 # Coding Problem: Sales Taxes
+---
+#### This is a real coding problem I received for a job interview as a Java Developer.

+---

 Please include all source files, unit tests, readme, batch files, etc. with your solution and e-mail to the person conducting your technical interview and cc: your recruiter.